Points and Miles to Tokyo

 Day One

-After a sumptuous buffet breakfast at the Hyatt Centric Ginza, we took walk to explore the area.
+After a sumptuous buffet breakfast at the Hyatt Centric Ginza, we took a walk to explore the area.
 We reached the old Tokyo Fish Market, which was crowded but very interesting.
 This is called the Tsukiji Outer Market.

 Outdoor market in Japan with fish.